OpenSpace/openspace.github.io/docs/builders/globebrowsing/readable-datasets.md

 As described in [Creating a Renderable Globe](creating-a-renderableglobe), a layer is defined by a Lua table.
 What we want is a dataset definition to be used for the **FilePath** of the Lua table and there are many alternatives.

 ## Web Map Services
-The main source of map datasets we can use within OpenSpace are provided through web map services which lets the user download parts of the datasets from remote servers.
+The main source of map datasets we can use within OpenSpace is provided through web map services which let the user download parts of the datasets from remote servers.
 There are different variations of web map services used by different providers.
 The main types are:

   - **WMS** -- Very general and lets the user download any part of a map, heavy for the server
   - **TMS** -- Tiled service, faster than WMS